erthink/libmdbx/docs/_restrictions.md

 transaction, MDBX may need to increase the database file to save the list of pages to be retired.

-Both of these issues will be addressed in MithrilDB.

-#### Since v0.12.1 and later
-Some aspects related to GC have been refined and improved, in particular:

-  - The search for free consecutive/adjacent pages through GC has been significantly speeded, including acceleration using NOEN/SSE2/AVX2/AVX512 instructions.
+This issue was fixed in 2022 within the first releases of the 0.12.x series by `Big Foot` feature, which now is enabled by default.
+See \ref MDBX_ENABLE_BIGFOOT build-time option.

-  - The `Big Foot` feature which significantly reduces GC overhead for processing large lists of retired pages from huge transactions.
+The `Big Foot` feature which significantly reduces GC overhead for processing large lists of retired pages from huge transactions.
 Now libmdbx avoid creating large chunks of PNLs (page number lists) which required a long sequences of free pages, aka large/overflow pages.
 Thus avoiding searching, allocating and storing such sequences inside GC.

 ## Space reservation